The Box (Brooklyn Nine-Nine): Critical response

 Sterling K. Brown received a Primetime Emmy Award nomination for Outstanding Guest Actor in a Comedy Series for his performance in the episode.

 "The Box" received acclaim from critics.
 LaToya Ferguson of The A.V.
-Club gave the episode an "A" grade and wrote, The Box' has such a simple but captivating premise, and its execution makes for an instantly rewatchable episode.
+Club he gave the episode an "A" grade and wrote, The Box' has such a simple but captivating premise, and its execution makes for an instantly rewatchable episode.
 Plus, Andy Samberg and especially Andre Braugher and Sterling K. Brown put on some damn good performances here.
 In fact, is it too soon to give Brown the Outstanding Guest Actor in a Comedy Emmy just for his scene saying the victim's name in different ways?"
 Daniel Kurland of Vulture wrote, The Box' gets far with a simple, but effective, structural approach to its interrogation.
 A lot of the first act has Jake and Raymond sequestered together as they formulate theories and bounce off of each other before they let Davidson into the equation.
 Holt is also eager to get his hands dirty again as he misses this aspect from his detective days, and Peralta knows an interrogation works better with two people so they can get some sort of Rush Hour/good cop, bad cop dynamic going on."

 Steve Greene of IndieWire wrote, The Box' is a great example of what 'Brooklyn Nine-Nine' can do when it throws a wrench into its own rhythms.
 Jokes whizzing by at lightning speed (almost too fast to register Holt asking who Amy Adams is) require performers to cut straight to the punchline and not luxuriate in it too much.
 Even when Brown has to make those crazy faces in the rapid-fire back-and-forth, he gives it just enough of a difference to show that this is a character who enjoys acting almost as much as Brown seems to."
 Alan Sepinwall of Uproxx wrote, "Instead, 'The Box' turns out to be a very effective story about Jake once again seeking his boss's approval, and nearly blowing the case in the process.
 Because the interrogation has to feel real on some level, it's a bit lighter on jokes than your average episode, but still has plenty of humor both silly (Peralta's obnoxious song) and dry (Holt explaining that Jake pretending to be angry is 'like being yelled at by a children's cereal mascot') building up to the moment where Jake solves the puzzle by figuring out how to turn the bad guy's arrogance against him, until Holt drops his usual reserve to let out three consecutive 'Oh, damn!'s."
 Caroline Framke of Vox wrote, "This sounds easy enough, but make no mistake: The timing of each of these moments is very carefully chosen, by Scanlon during shooting and by Reuben after.
 Every decision of exactly when to move from one scene or joke to the next is a crucial one, and with 'The Box,' Reuben rose spectacularly to the occasion."